ashinkarov/i3-extras/README.md

 or you can do it manually.
 Another option is to recognise the path to the i3 config and write an autocmd: `autocmd BufEnter *i3/config  setlocal filetype=i3`

+## Scratchpad manager ##

+[Mustafa Gezen](https://github.com/mstg) have created a manager for i3 scratchpad called [zx](https://github.com/mstg/zx).
+The manager makes it possible to track the windows that are currently in the scratchpad.